aadijoshi/hw1-aadijoshi/README.md

 ---------------------
 <b><u>Homebrew</u></b> [OSX only]

 Homebrew is a package manager for OSX, which makes installing development software much easier.
-We will use it to install Sbt and Astyle.
+We will use it to install Sbt and AStyle.
 You will find it useful in the future for install of other things as well.

 * [OSX] Install using the instructions [here](http://brew.sh/)